promanenko/gigaspaces-sbp-jekyll/primary-backup-zone-controller.markdown

 The example below will show how to use the Primary-Backup Zone Controller to place all primary instances on Zone A and all backup instances on Zone B. We will start GSCs with 3 zones, deploy a data-grid and use the Primary-Backup Zone Controller to execute the relocation activity.

 1. Download the [Primary-Backup Zone Controller](/attachment_files/sbp/PrimaryBackupZoneController.zip) and extract it into an empty folder.
-You will find the source under thr `src` folder and the compiled code under the `bin` folder.
+You will find the source under the `src` folder and the compiled code under the `bin` folder.

 2. Start LUS and GSM: